SubnauticaModding/Nautilus-Proto/README.md

 ![License](https://img.shields.io/github/license/SubnauticaModding/Nautilus?style=flat-square)

 ## About
-Nautilus is a modding library that aims on enhancing developer productivity by offering common helper utilities as easy to use and robust as possible.
+Nautilus is a modding library that aims to enhance developer productivity by offering common helper utilities as easy to use and robust as possible.
+Noteable systems which Nautilis offers inlcude: Adding/editing items, implementing custom sprites & textures, playing custom audio, a 'Mods' tab in the games 'Options' which easily allows you to have in-game configuration for your mods.
+Though most importantly, Nautilis is used to bring mods together with a common platform/library, and in general making modders lives easier.

 ## Contents
 - [🌐 About](#about)